vesln/hell/README.md

 #### Why is this even useful?

-Nobody likes God classes/functions.
+Nobody likes God classes/methods.
 Take a look at the [Single responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and think about it a little bit.
-Is your method/class doing too much?
+Is it doing too much?
 Can it be simplified?
 Can it be improved?

 #### That's fine.
-Numbers.
-How do I decrease the complexity?
+Some numbers.
+How do I decrease them?

 Great question, thanks for asking!
 There is no universal answer to this and really depends on the app that you are working on.
 Keep in mind that even if you